 |Top Speed||200 km/h|

-At 4.77 mm long, 1.85 m wide and 1.42 m tall, the Tata E-Vision is quite a large sedan.
-In fact, it’s bigger than C-segment sedans like the Honda Civic, Hyundai Elantra, Toyota Corolla Altis.
+At 4.77 mm long, 1.85 m wide and 1.42 m tall, the Tata E-Vision is bigger than C-segment sedans Honda Civic, Hyundai Elantra, Toyota Corolla Altis.
 Even luxury sedans like the Jaguar XE, BMW 3 Series and Audi A4 are not as big!

 The video above shows it featuring a battery pack embedded in the floor.
-There are two electric motors, one on the front axle and one on the rear axle, giving the gentleman sedan an all-wheel drive drivetrain layout.
-We don’t know what the output figures or the range of this Tata electric car, though.
-While the show car is not a working prototype, its headlamps, tail lamps, wheels and many other parts are real.
+There are two electric motors, one on the front axle and one on the rear axle, giving the gentleman’s sedan an all-wheel drive drivetrain layout.
+We don’t know the output figures or the range of this Tata electric car, though.
+While the show car is not a working prototype, the headlamps, tail lamps, wheels and many other parts are real.

-Tata Motors put a lot of effort into the Tata E-Vision.
-Developing it took almost two years.
+Tata Motors put a lot of effort into the Tata E-Vision and developing it took almost two years.
 The company executed the whole project while also designing the Tata 45X and the Tata H5X concepts, which gave the Indian market the Tata Altroz and Tata Harrier, respectively.
 It created the sedan concept at the Tata Motors European Technical Centre (TMETC) in Coventry, UK.

 The team responsible for this concept was working under the radar, making it “sort of an after-hours skunkworks project,” Martin Ulharik, Head of Design, TMETC, told cardesignnews.com in May 2018.